nazarepiedady/go-orientado-a-testes/math.md

 We need to do three things to convert our unit vector into a point on the SVG:

 1. Scale it to the length of the hand
-2. Flip it over the X axis because to account for the SVG having an origin in the top left hand corner
+2. Flip it over the X axis to account for the SVG having an origin in the top left hand corner
 3. Translate it to the right position (so that it's coming from an origin of (150,150))